daveprowse/prom-live/labs/lab-04/lab-04.md

 - Go to your main Prometheus monitoring system's browser tab.
 - Make sure that you have the "Enable Autocomplete" checkbox checked.
 (It can save you a lot of time!)
+- Start typing "prom" and look at the various types of metrics that can be used in the PromUI.
 - Start a new query on the remote system.
 For example:

   `up{instance="10.42.88.2:9100",job="remote-systems"}`